 - How long is the program?

-The program is three quarters or nine months from September to June of each year.
+The program is four quarters or twelve months from June or July to June of each year.

 - Is the program full time course of study?

 Yes, it is.
 Fall quarter class is four days per week from 8:00 a.m.–2:30 p.m. for 11 weeks*

 Mon hrs Tues hrs Wed hrs Thurs hrs Fri hrs hrs/week Credits Lab: Surg 111 3 Same 9 12 6 Theory: Surg 113 6 4 10 10 Clinical: Surg 115 6 6 2 Group A Group B 18